ap4347/2102/docs/03-Lecture.md

 ### Generating Factors {-}

-We can generate factor levels by using the `gl()` function.
-It takes two integers as input which indicates how many levels and how many times each level.
+We can generate factor levels using the `gl()` function.
+It takes two integers as input values which indicate how many levels there are and how many times each level is being used.

 ```r